 We discover that the God who seemed a sadist in our struggles has loved us despite our doubts and discouragement.

 As with Jacob by the Jabbok, God allows us first to struggle against Him, then to struggle with Him, and then, at last, to struggle for Him so that as we surrender, we become more like the one who prayed in Gethsemane, “Not my will, but yours be done.”
-We become all He created us to be.
+We become what He created us to be.

 We can only grow to be like Christ as we know Christ—all of Him.